SHIP helps make healthy choices easier.

 Preventing illness saves money, period.

-- In Minnesota, medical expenses due to obesity were approximately $2.8 billion in 2009.
+- In Minnesota, medical expenses due to obesity were estimated to be 3.2 billion in 2017.

 - Tobacco use kills over 6,300 Minnesotans every year and costs Minnesota 3.2 billion annually in medical costs.